Publications on Horticulture

 Temperatures affects plant growth and distribution.
 This publication explains how low temperatures (chilling and freezing) affect plant growth in production greenhouses, nurseries, and landscapes.
 These three environments have different causes and effects, each requiring unique responses to avoid injury.
 This publication outlines different techniques that can be used to avoid cold injury to plants.
 Published on Jan 31, 2017.

 Butterfly populations can be greatly enhanced by devoting a portion of the landscape to butterfly habitat.
 In addition to their natural beauty, butterflies serve as valuable plant pollinators.
 Published on Jun 29, 2014.

 Environmentally Friendly Landscape Practices

-Essential pH Management in Greenhouse Crops Part 1: pH and Plant Nutrition
+Essential pH Management in Greenhouse Crops: pH and Plant Nutrition

 Establishing a Pecan Orchard

 A well-planned, organized orchard will be more efficient, require less input and offer larger potential returns.
 Select the orchard location based on its soil type, drainage, water table and land topography.
 Straight rows in planted orchards make maintenance, irrigation and harvest easier.
 Tree growth and spacing requirements can also be anticipated for the early planting and subsequent orchard thinnings.
 Published on Jan 31, 2017.

 Experiments and Observations on Growing Mayhaws as a Crop in South Georgia and North Florida